How to Grow Eggplant in a Container

 To avoid that problem, use pruners or a knife to clip the fruit from the plant while still shiny and a bright color, even if they’re small.
 Leave about one inch of stem and calyx attached to the fruit.

 Handle the fruit with care to prevent bruising.
 Use within a few days to enjoy the flavor while at its peak.

 Eggplant is a versatile vegetable and is best used fresh from the garden.
-It can be grilled, fried, stuffed, baked, roasted, sautéed or stir fried.
-Two ways to preserve eggplant include pickling or freezing in pre-cooked casseroles.
+It can be grilled, fried, stuffed, baked, roasted, sautéed, or stir-fried.
+Two ways to preserve eggplant include pickling or freezing in cooked casseroles.